apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 > For details on how to get started with writing your own test plans from scratch see the
 > [Writing test plans](./test-plans/index.md) section.

-The "hello, world!" test plan contains a brief description, a few values, and references to scenario and environment config files:
+The "hello, world!" test plan contains a brief description, a few variables, and references to scenario and environment config files:

 ```yaml
 {{ #include ../../../example-test-plans/hello-world/test-plan.yaml }}